Open calls for fellows

 Fellows can certainly collaborate with external labs but their primary scientific residence should be at CRI.

 Yes.
 We are looking for scientists who are able to demonstrate they can conduct research independently.
-Exceptions can be made with people who have extensive research experience but no formal degree.
+Exceptions can be made for people who have extensive research experience but no formal degree.
 However, Fellow positions are not meant to be PhD scholarship and you cannot be pursuing your PhD degree in parallel.